I have received the following awards or honors (reversely chronological order):

 I am an ATC Certified ARM Engineer since 2007.

 I was awarded IBM PhD Fellowship twice in 2005 and 2006, respectively.

 I am interested in software engineering, software testing and analysis, and pervasive computing.
 You are welcome to talk to me if you have common interests.
-Here is a list of my publications, or you may want to try DBLP search (results always mixed with others of similar names).
+Here is a list of my publications.
+You may also read my Google Scholar Citations or DBLP page (results always mixed with others of similar names).

 Our current research projects include CABOT and ADAM two series: